Rugged Shores Family Health | Medical Associates | Family Health Team

 Please park in the parking lot and do not block the emergency access in front of the clinic.

-As we continue to navigate this uncertain period, we want to reassure you that your health is still our priority and we are doing our best to arrange care for your essential medical needs
+Your health is our priority and we are doing our best to arrange care for your essential medical needs

 Making an appointment:

-In-person appointments may be arranged, at the discretion of the each individual health care provider, depending on the medical conditions/reasons, preventive care needs, and/or chronic disease management.
+A patient's preference for either a virtual appointment or an in-person appointment will be accommodated, as feasible, and at the discretion of the each individual health care provider, depending on the medical conditions/reasons, preventive care needs, and/or chronic disease management.

 Appointments will be scheduled, keeping the safety of patients and staff a priority, and following office protocols and COVID-19 guidelines.